Have you seen the sun lately

 All Rights Reserved

-On the day I was born nuclear war had began.
-I can only tell you what my parents told me about that day.
-My mother said she had just returned home from her visit to the doctor.
-When my Dad rushed into the living room and told her that she had to pack.
-He said that they had to go to the underground city and that America was heading into a nuclear war.
-My Dad had helped to build the city that is under New York.
-He told me that he never thought in his wildest dreams that he would live to see a nuclear war.
+On the day I was born my mother said she had just returned home from her visit to the doctor, when my Dad rushed into the living room and told her that she had to pack, and said they had to go to the underground city.
+America is heading into a Nuclear War.

-My mother said she stood in the large picture window of their apartment and held her stomach as she looked out over her beloved city of New York.
-Then she reached for her camera and started snapping pictures.
-She said tears were streaming down her face as she clicked away, thinking these would be the memories she would share with me.
-She was gripped with fear and worry from that moment on and as soon as they made it to their apartment in the underground city she went into labor.
+My mother said she stood in the large picture window of their apartment and held her stomach as she looked out over her beloved city of New York, then she reached for her camera and started snapping pictures as the tears streamed down her face, thinking about sharing them with me.
+She told me she was gripped with fear and worry from that moment on and as soon as her and my father made it to their apartment she went into labor.

 Arbrey stood up from the chair and laid down the pictures her mother had taken the day she was born.
 There was one picture she held in her memory, it was a picture of a park on a foggy day with silhouettes of trees outlining the walkway and a bench illuminated by a light shining down upon it.